Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 Kathmandu Durbar Square: The next stop today is the beautiful Kathmandu Durbar Square, or the royal palace square of the ancient Malla kings of the Kathmandu Valley.
 This square and all its architectural treasures are a UNESCO World Heritage Site.
 While some damage to buildings occurred in the 2015 earthquake the site still contains many stunning architectural gems.
 The original royal palace courtyards are open to visitors and you will marvel at the intricate timber carving and beautifully crafted brickwork of the palace.
 The open square outside the palace has many beautiful multi-storey pagodas and temples with ornate carving and carpentry artwork that tells some of the story of the ancient kings and their mystical time and beliefs.
 The square also contains many important Hindu temples and statues such as to Vishnu and Lord Shiva.
 Durbar Square also contains the unique and intriguing Kumari Chok.
 This is an ancient and ornate house where resides the Raj Kumari – the Living Goddess.
 She is a young girl chosen through an ancient and mystical selection process to become the human incarnation of the Hindu mother goddess, Durga.
 If you are in the courtyard of the home at the right time in the afternoon you may see a brief glimpse of the Goddess at her window.

-We will transfer you from your hotel to the domestic airport to catch the very scenic flight to Lukla, just south of the entrance to the Sagarmartha National Park and the Mount Everest region.
+Very scenic flight to Lukla, just south of the entrance to the Sagarmatha National Park and the Mount Everest region.
 The flight is brief and takes only about thirty minutes to complete.
-Once in Lukla and all your packs and equipment are organised you will start your trek with the walk northwards along the Dudh Kosi River valley to the village of Phakdings and its impressive suspension bridge over the river far below.
-At this stage the scenery is a well vegetated and impressively large river valley with glimpses to the north of the towering snow-capped Himalayan peaks that await you.
+Once in Lukla and all your packs and equipment are organized you will start your trek with the walk northwards along the Dudh Kosi River valley to the village of Phakdings and its impressive suspension bridge over the river far below.
+At this stage, the scenery is a well vegetated and impressively large river valley with glimpses to the north of the towering snow-capped Himalayan peaks that await you.

 The first stage of the walk takes you across the river and to the village of Monjo and the actual entrance to the Sagarmatha National Park.
 Your guide will handle all the formalities of ensuring you are carrying the necessary permit to enter the national park.
 All necessary permits will have been arranged for you following your visit to our head office a day or two earlier.
 The second stage takes you upwards from 3,440m altitude Namche Bazaar – so a very substantial altitude gain of over 1,600m is achieved in this stage – so just take it slow and steady up the many steps to Namche Bazaar and enjoy the scenery and beautiful mountain summit vistas deeper in the national park..

-Soon after leaving Khumjung the trail climbs to a large chorten on top of a ridge.
+The trail climbs to a large chorten on top of a ridge.
 This ridge descends from Khumbila, a 5734m peak, said to be the abode of the patron God of the Khumbu region.
-The trail descends slightly towards the Sanasa and then trail ascends up to Mongla (4000m).
+The trail ascends slightly towards the Sanasa and then trail ascends up to Mongla (4000m).
 From here, you can see panoramic views of various mountains.
 You trek steeply descend passing through Phortse Tenga and from there, the trail climbs steeply to Dole, through rhododendron and birch forest festooned with hanging mosses and lichens.
 You can enjoy delicious meal at Phortse Tenga (3650m).

 In the morning we will follow a steep but beautiful climb through conifer and rhododendron forests and stands of juniper to Lhabarma 4220m and Luza 4360m.
 There are kharkas wherever there is a flat spot and the slightest hint of water.
 We continue to climb along the side of the valley, high above the river to the camp at Machhermo 4410m.